 While Canadian requirements for cosmetics labeling are similar to US ingredients, intended use, warnings, and potential product risks), it is important to realize that Canada has two official languages - English and French.
 Therefore, individual labeling laws could vary from province to province, which is something that can be easily overlooked during packaging design.

 Don't let regulation differences restrict you from entering any market with confidence!
-At AI, we will take care of every detail, allowing your business to continue unimpeded.
+At QIMA, we will take care of every detail, allowing your business to continue unimpeded.

 |This site is protected by copyright and trademark laws under US and international law.|